 All credible professions require formal training and proof of competency.
 The profession of guiding is no different and there are a number of established training and certification organizations throughout the world for canyon guides.
-For aspiring guides there is significant value in acquiring knowledge and skills from more than one of these organizations.

-- Level 1 – Aspirant Canyon Guide
+Level 1 Assistant Canyon Guide

-- Level 2 – Fixed Site / Single Pitch Canyon Guide
+Level 2 Single Pitch Canyon Guide

-- Level 3 – Pro Canyon Guide
+Level 3 Pro Canyon Guide

-- Level 4 – Master Canyon Guide
+Level 4 Master Canyon Guide

 Certification - Step by Step

-Start by getting out and descending canyons.
+ASPIRING GUIDES — Start by getting out and descending canyons.
 Lots of canyons.
 The key to becoming a canyoneering guide is to become accomplished in the sport.
 Seek instruction from reputable instructors and guides.
 Seek out mentors.
 Talk to canyon guides.
 Observe them in the canyons.
 Check out their gear, their interactions with clients, and the techniques they use that differ from recreational canyoneers.
 No matter what your skill level is now, there is a big difference between canyoneering recreationally and guiding professionally.
 To be a pro, learn from a pro.